 - 1 tablespoon olive oil

-- 1 garlic clove (optional- I don’t care for raw garlic so I omit this)
+- 1 garlic clove (optional- I don’t care for garlic so I omit this)

-Turn oven on broil and line a cookie sheet with tin-foil.
-Cut the peppers in quarters and remove the stem and seeds.
+Set oven to broil and line a cookie sheet with tin-foil.
+Cut red peppers in quarters and remove the stem and seeds.
 With the heel of your palm, smash the peppers to flatten them.
 Place on cookie sheet skin side up (for photos see here).
 Roast 12 -1 4 minutes or until blackened.

 While the peppers are cooking, mix the pomegranate vinegar and molasses in bowl (50/50) and set aside.
-If toasting walnuts, toss in a frying pan for 1-2 minutes on medium heat until they are fragrant but be sure to keep from burning.
-Loosely chop walnuts and add to blender along with peppers.
+Toast walnuts in a dry frying pan for 1-2 minutes on medium heat until fragrant (be sure not to burn).
+Let cool.

-Remove peppers from oven and fold over tin-foil to make a sealed “package” and let them steam about 15 minutes or until cool.
-Peel off and discard skins and place peppers into a blender or food processor.
+Remove peppers from oven and fold tin-foil over to make a sealed “package” and let them steam about 15 minutes.
+Remove skins and place pepper “meat” into a blender or food processor.

-I’ve heard pomegranate molasses can be found at Whole foods or you can cook down pomegranate juice.
+You might find pomegranate molasses at Whole foods or you can try cooking down pomegranate juice.
 However, mixing molasses with pomegranate or balsamic vinegar works well too.